NeilWJames/simple-taxonomy-refreshed/readme.txt

 == Changelog ==

 * Version 2.0.0
+	* NEW: Taxonomy labels that are default values are not saved with options.
 	* NEW: Taxonomy labels use core translations for default values rather plugin-specific ones.
 	* NEW: Support of Description labels and 'rest_namespace' introduced with WP 5.9.
 	* NEW: Support of `item_link` and `item_link_description` labels introduced with WP 5.8.